Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module6.md

 ## Lab Scenario

-In this lab, you will connect Azure DevOps Environment and remove the subscription from billing
+In this lab, we connect your Azure DevOps environment and remove the subscription from billing.
+This process helps manage our organization's billing settings effectively.

 ## Lab Objectives